 The topper…many artists don’t even fit in with other artists.

 “How about that.
 Even among misfits you’re misfits!”

-After a certain number of rejections, you start to lose faith and seek acceptance.
+After a certain number of rejections, you start to seek acceptance.
 Otherwise known as selling out.

 Give them what they want.
 Get into that show.
 Make that sale.
 Do what the others are doing.

 One reason many of us become artists in the first place is our unwillingness to follow the herd.

 So it pains me to see anyone giving in and following a different herd.